Muftee-Mysan/Signals/README.md

 # Signals
-This is visual demonstration of Signals and Systems.
+This is a visual demonstration of Signals and Systems.